robertjhs/capstone1/README.md

 * SharedResponsesSurvey.csv had 11,286,141 rows and 27 columns
     * this includes survey participants' demographic information and their choices

-* converted 100,000 rows to a Pandas DF for EDA
+* converted 100,000 rows to a Pandas DF from both datasets for EDA

+* started creating some charts